astoeckel/wireless_doorbell/README.md

 ## Manual

-The firmware automatically chooses whether it acts as the receiver or transceiver depending on the presence of the 50 Hz pulse from the yellow wire in the above diagram.
+The firmware automatically decides whether it acts as the receiver or transmitter depending on the presence of the 50 Hz pulse from the yellow wire in the above diagram.
+Once a stable series of 50 Hz pulse are received, the device is in `transmitter` mode.

 ### Receiver